 Use local Company services

-We been organizing Treks to the Top for more than 10 years.
+We have been organizing Treks to the Top for more than 10 years.

-98 per sant make it to the Summit
+98 per cent make it to the Summit